sangeethab16/Decision-Tree-Classifier-using-MapReduce/IntermediateReport.md

 ### Input Data

-The data has been produced using Monte Carlo simulations.
-It consists of 11,000,000 instances (rows) and 28 attributes (columns).
+The dataset used at this stage is a subset of the original dataset, consisting of 1091 instances (rows) and 28 attributes (columns).
 The first column is the class label (1 for signal, 0 for background).
 The next 21 columns are kinematic properties measured by the particle detectors in the accelerator.
 The last 6 features are functions of the first 21 features; these are high-level derived features used to help discriminate between the two classes.
-The last 500,000 examples are used as a test set.
 All the data values are real numbers.

 ### Task Name: Decision trees (MapReduce)